3 Websites Moved From DreamHost to Hetzner in 45 Minutes With AI

 So it started with an email at 9am.

-Not a crash.
-Not a ticket.
-Just a friendly little note from DreamHost that landed while I was drinking my first cup of coffee.
+A friendly little note from DreamHost that landed while I was Sipping on my Decaf…

 "The RAM usage on your DreamHost VPS is over its maximum capacity of 1 GB.
 Fortunately, since we offer automatic memory boosting — which keeps everything up and running when you've run out of resources — your VPS remains online.
 However, this is a temporary measure, and you'll need to either work on further optimizing your resource usage, or consider upgrading to a tier that provides sufficient memory for your needs."

 Here's the thing — this wasn't a surprise.
-I had been running several sites on that VPS for years. caldwellone.com on Ghost, orbitimagery.com and saltycreekmarine.com as static sites, and gtechnetworks.com which is a wordpress site.
-1GB of RAM with no swap.
-Ghost plus Apache is not a light combination and I had been pushing my limits for a while.
+I had been running several sites on that VPS for years. caldwellone.com and orbitimagery.com on Ghost, saltycreekmarine.com as a straight HTML site, and gtechnetworks.com, a WordPress site.
+1GB of RAM, no swap space.
+Ghost plus Apache is not a light combination, and I had been pushing my limits for a while.
 The OOM was coming eventually.

-I also knew I only had about a year left on my DreamHost contract and I had already been doing the math on alternatives.
-Hetzner's pricing was already sitting in a browser tab before that email showed up.
-The 9am email didn't start the conversation — it just made the decision feel urgent.
+I also knew I only had about a year left on my DreamHost plan before i was locked in for another three years, and i had already been researching alternatives.
+Hetzner's pricing was already on my radar before that email showed up.
+The 9am email didn't start the conversation — it just nudged me to jump ship earlier than expected.

 The Chat

-I've been with DreamHost for over 8 years.
-Good support, reliable enough, and I never had a catastrophic failure.
+I've been with DreamHost for over 8 years… They have always had excellent support, really reliable and they even helped me quickly recover when i accidentally deleted a website.
 So I opened a live chat — not to complain, but to genuinely ask if the numbers could work.

 [07:15:13] James Caldwell: Hey DreamHost team, I have been a customer for quite a while and have always been happy with the service and support.
 That is a big reason I have stayed.
 However, I am starting to run into resource limits with my current VPS plan and wanted to reach out before considering a move elsewhere.